 Separate cash handlers.
 Be sure that the person who accepts cash isn’t also recording the transaction.

 Separate authorization responsibilities.
-Be sure that the person who authorizes a payment isn’t also signing the check or dispersing the cash.
+Be sure that the person who authorizes a payment isn’t also signing the cheque or dispersing the cash.

-Separate the duties of your bookkeeping staff to ensure a good system of checks and balances.
+Separate the duties of your bookkeeping function to ensure a good system of checks and balances.
 Don’t put too much trust in one person — unless it’s yourself.

 Separate operational responsibility (actual day-to-day transactions) from record-keeping responsibility (entering transactions in the books).